vuori/weasel-pageant/README.md

 the user who started the WSL environment.
-In practice, *if you allow someone else to log in to your WSL environment remotely, they can access the SSH keys stored in your Pageant with `weasel-pageant`.* This is a fundamental part of how WSL works; if you are not sure of what you're doing, do not  allow remote access to your WSL enviroment (i.e. by starting an SSH server).
+In practice, *if you allow someone else to log in to your WSL environment remotely, they can access the SSH keys stored in your Pageant with `weasel-pageant`.* This is a fundamental part of how WSL works; if you are not sure of what you're doing, do not  allow remote access to your WSL environment (i.e. by starting an SSH server).

 **COMPATIBILITY NOTICE:** `weasel-pageant` does not, and will never work on